Building a New Custom Home? Talk to an Attorney FIRST and Save Yourself Money

 The Solution

-They are often tasked with cleaning up after the fact, after the home has been finished and the problems come to light.
-It can get costly, messy, and confusing to sift through, and issues cannot always be fixed because the home is already completed.
+An experienced real estate attorney is all too familiar with these problems.
+They are often tasked with cleaning up messes after the fact, after the home has been completed and the problems become apparent.
+It can be costly, messy, and confusing to sift through, and issues cannot always be resolved because the home is already complete.

-Benefits of speaking with an experienced attorney:
+Benefits of speaking with an experienced Atlanta real estate attorney:

 • An experienced real estate attorney can ensure the contractors and subcontractors are qualified to do the work by verifying their licenses and permits.